denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 E. The code does not compile.
 F. The output cannot be determined until runtime.

+**My Answer: C**
+**Correct Answer: C**

+**First, the class is initialized, starting with the superclass Antelope and then the subclass Gazelle.
+This involves invoking the static variable declarations and static initializers.
+The program first prints 1, followed by 8.
+Then we follow the constructor pathway from the object created on line 14 upward, initializing each class instance using a top-down approach.
+Within each class, the instance initializers are run, followed by the referenced constructors.
+The Antelope instance is initialized, printing 24, followed by the Gazelle instance, printing 93.
+The final output is 182493**

 ---

  25. Which of the following are true about a concrete class?
 (Choose all that apply.)